Work with work item workflows

-A Jira workflow is a set of statuses and transitions that an issue moves through during its lifecycle, and typically represents a process within your organization.
-Workflows can be associated with particular projects and, optionally, specific issue types by using a workflow scheme.
+A Jira workflow is a set of statuses and transitions that a work item moves through during its lifecycle, and typically represents a process within your organization.
+Workflows can be associated with particular projects and, optionally, specific work types by using a workflow scheme.

 Jira has built-in workflows that you can use without needing to make any changes, or you can start fresh and create your own.
 You can't edit the built-in workflows, but you can copy them and use the copy as a basis to create your own.